azofeifa/Tfit/README.md

 -------------------

 If your program, did not compile properly it is likely that you do not have the correct dependencies.
-The three most significant dependencies are listed below.
+The three significant dependencies are listed below.

 1) c++11 (this ships with most recent versions of GCC, please visit https://gcc.gnu.org/install/)